bluyam/AlgorithmPractice/README.md

 Algorithm Practice Problems
 ========

-Solutions to problems from HackerRank and CodeEval
+Instructions and solutions for practice problems from HackerRank and CodeEval